Case Interview Math: The Complete Guide (2026)

 How Should You Communicate Math During the Interview?

-Getting the right answer is only half the battle.
-How you present your math matters just as much.
-Having interviewed candidates at Bain, I can tell you that going silent for two minutes while scribbling numbers is a major red flag.
-Interviewers need to follow your thought process.
+Getting the right answer is only half the battle, because going silent for two minutes while scribbling numbers is a major red flag.
+I teach my coaching clients the CORE method, a four-step process to use on every math question:

-• Step 1: State your approach.
-Before touching your pen, tell the interviewer what you plan to calculate and which formula you will use.
-"To find the breakeven quantity, I will set profit equal to zero using the formula Profit = (Price minus Variable Cost) times Quantity minus Fixed Costs."
+1. Confirm your approach: before touching your pen, state what you will calculate and which formula you will use.
+"To find the breakeven quantity, I will set profit equal to zero"

-• Step 2: Calculate out loud.
-Narrate your arithmetic as you go. "$10 minus $4 gives me $6 per unit. $300K divided by $6 gives me 50,000 units."
-This lets the interviewer catch errors early and shows your logical thinking.
+3. Run the math out loud: narrate as you go. "$10 minus $4 gives me $6 per unit, and $300K divided by $6 gives me 50,000 units."
+This lets the interviewer follow your logic and catch errors early

-• Step 4: Interpret.
-Connect the number back to the business question.
-"This means the pizza store needs to sell about 137 pizzas per day to break even, which seems achievable given its location in a busy area."
+4. Explain the so-what: sense check the result, then connect it to the business question.
+"That is about 137 pizzas per day to break even, which seems achievable for a busy location"

 What Are the Most Common Case Interview Math Mistakes?